Advance with MUSC Health

 What is Telehealth/Telemedicine?

-Telehealth is a way to communicate with your physician without you actually being present in the office or clinic.
-This can be accomplished over a telephone, a smartphone using applications such as Facetime or WhatsApp and the WiFi or on a computer using meeting programs such as Zoom and the built-in camera/microphone technology.
+Telehealth is a way to communicate with your physician without actually being present in the office or clinic.
+This can be accomplished over a telephone, smartphone, tablet or computer using safe and secure applications designed for health care use.
 You and your physician or the designated physician's assistant can converse privately and securely to review symptoms, medications, progress or relapse.
-Everything short of a physical examination can be accomplished virtually and in real-time with telehealth.
+With telehealth, everything short of a physical examination can be accomplished virtually and in real-time.

 Other Means of Communication